-2. Send Individual Emails
+2. Send individual emails

 In the beginning, you should send 10-20 individual emails from the new email account.
 Make sure the initial emails have a consistent engagement, which is going to help you increase the volume of the emails.

 PS: Write a personalized subject line in the manual process to get a better response.

-3. Maintain Conversation Threads
+3. Maintain conversation threads

-Email accounts are not meant just to send messages; you should get some response too.
-To achieve the maximum deliverability, creating engagement in your warm up emails is essential.
-So start the conversation by sending emails from your other email accounts and reply to those emails from the new one.
+To achieve maximum deliverability, creating engagement in your warm-up emails is essential.
+So, start the conversation by sending emails from your other email accounts and reply to those emails from the new one.

 Here having some regular conversations is vital as it’s a continuous process of 8-12 weeks.
 So if possible, add your new email address on your website for inbound emails and swiftly reply to those to have a better conversation rate.

-4. Subscribe Newsletters
+4. Subscribe to newsletters

 It will validate your account and will increase the email inflow.
 Regularly receiving emails is equally important than sending to warm your new email account.

-So make those algorithms realize that you are not a robot, avoid sending too many emails at once.
+So make those algorithms know that you are not a robot, and avoid sending too many emails at once.
 If you send a lot of emails continuously, it will affect your domain reputation.

-Avoid sending too many emails at one go; such activities trigger spam filters, which may lead to block your account temporarily or permanently.
+Avoid sending too many emails at one go; such activities trigger spam filters, which may lead to blocking your account temporarily or permanently.

 However, it’s good to start small and simple.
-Begin the first campaign with a small list of 20-30 trusted recipients with friends and colleagues added so that you get a response.
+Begin the first campaign(sequence) with a small list of 20-30 trusted recipients with friends and colleagues added so that you get a response.

-Personalize Your email
+- Personalize your email

 When your primary goal is warming up your email account, you need to make your recipients open your email and reply to it.
 Personalizing your email will do the trick for you.

 While warming up your email account, you should limit every possibility that the recipient gets to spam your emails.
 Even a single spam report against a new account can negatively affect your reputation.

 Adding an unsubscribe link in your emails allows your recipients to choose if they want to receive your emails or not.
 This feature not only makes your recipients happy but also keeps your emails away from SPAM filters.

-7. Best Bonus Practices
+7. Best bonus practices

-Following the above best practices to warm up an email account before sending cold emails will help you activate your account large list of cold email campaigns.
+Following the above best practices to warm-up an email account before sending cold emails will help you activate your account’s large list of cold email campaigns.

 - Write like a real human

-- Use Limited Links in your email content
+- Use limited links in your email content

-- Choose your Email Service provider wisely according to your need
+- Choose your email service provider wisely according to your need

 - Use limited media files like images, videos and GIF